LearningsLab/BoilerPlates/README.md

 - Design a Job Scheduler
 - Design a Web Crawler

+## Common Design Pattern Use Cases

+### Adapter Design Pattern
+- It combines the two incompatible interfaces/components so that client or other code changes can be avoided

+### Builder Design Pattern
+- When we have multiple attributes which can just explode the no of constructors of that class.
+Using Builder Pattern we can just create the immutable object.

+### Factory Design Pattern
+- when we need to create different types of objects in the application.
+Factory pattern helps in organising the code

+### Fly Weight Design Pattern

+### Singleton Design Pattern
+- when we just need to have single object of the class thoughtout the application

+### Decorator Design Pattern

+### Strategy Design Pattern

+### Prototype Design Pattern

+### Proxy Design Pattern

 # Want to Contribute ??

 ### Add/Update a Design Problem